Aisling Chin-Yee

 Aisling Chin-Yee is a Canadian film director, writer, and producer, who works primarily in Montreal and Los Angeles.
-In addition to her work as a producer, Chin-Yee directed the films The Rest of Us (2019) and No Ordinary Man (2020).
+In addition to her work as a producer, Chin-Yee directed the films The Rest of Us (2019), No Ordinary Man (2020) and The Pink Pill: Sex, Drugs and Who Has Control (2025).
+In 2026, she was named one of Canada's Most Powerful Women in Entertainment by The Hollywood Reporter.

 Early life and education

 Chin-Yee was born in Halifax, Nova Scotia.
 In 2004, Chin-Yee graduated from Concordia University with a degree in communication studies and a minor in film studies, concentrated in film production, theory, and analysis.

 Career

 In 2006, Chin-Yee started her career as associate producer at the National Film Board of Canada.
 In 2010, she joined Prospector Films as producer.

 Her short film, Sound Asleep (2014), premiered at Lucerne International Film Festival.
 In 2015, her documentary film, Synesthesia, won best short documentary at the Crossroads Film Festival. she co-created the #AfterMeToo movement in 2017 along with Mia Kirshner and Freya Ravensbergen that consisted of a symposium, a report, and fund in partnership with the Canadian Women's Foundation.

 Chin-Yee's directorial debut feature film, The Rest of Us, starring Heather Graham, Sophie Nélisse and Jodi Balfour, premiered at the Toronto International Film Festival.
 She was nominated for best feature film editing by the Canadian Cinema Editors in 2020.
 In 2020, she co-directed the documentary feature film about Billy Tipton, No Ordinary Man, with Chase Joynt, which premiered at the Toronto International Film Festival.
-In 2023, she directed three episodes of the CBC Television series, Plan B.
+In 2023, she directed three episodes of the CBC Television series, Plan B. She served as executive producer on Plan Bs second season.
+In 2021, she was named to DOC NYC and HBO Documentary's annual 40 Under 40 list.
+No Ordinary Man was named one of TIFF's Top Ten films and selected by The New Yorker as one of the Best Movies of 2021.